Last updated 2022-04-04 to revise the fee schedule.

-This flow chart only includes Greater Horizons, Schwab, and Vanguard.
-That's not because I believe these three are better at everything than the other four providers.
+This flow chart only includes Charityvest, Greater Horizons, Schwab, and Vanguard.
+That's not because I believe these four are better at everything than the other four providers I didn't discuss.
 For example, I think Fidelity has a better UI than Vanguard, and NPTrust offers more flexibility than Schwab for advisor-managed accounts.
-Rather, I chose these three because each one is the best at something, while the other four are not the best at anything (in my estimation).
+Rather, I chose these four because each one is the best at something, while the other four are not the best at anything (in my estimation).

 More on Fidelity, AEF, NPTrust, and T. Rowe Price